 General

-Mitred Parakeet: Fairly large green parakeet with red forehead grading into scattered bright red feathers on crown, face, cheek, and sometimes on the bend in the wing.
-Dull green underparts are faintly washed olive.
-Sexes similar.
-Juvenile shows less red and has a brown rather than orange iris.
+Mitred Parakeet: A fairly large green parakeet with a long tail; purple and red forehead grading into scattered bright red feathers that continue to the crown, face, cheek, ear coverts and sometimes the bend in the wing.
+Dull green underparts are faintly washed olive; conspicuous white eye ring; dull yellow iris, with a gray inner ring; heavy bone colored bill; gray feet.
+Sexes are similar.
+Juvenile has less red and has a brown rather than orange iris.
+They can take up to ten years to develop the full red plumage on their heads.

 Range and Habitat

 Mitred Parakeet: In its native range occurs in mountain valleys in a narrow band from southern Peru to northern Argentina.
-Populations of escaped birds also established in Los Angeles, California, and south Florida.
+Populations of escaped birds also established in Los Angeles and San Francisco, California, and south Florida.
 Prefers dry subtropical forest, but also uses cultivated areas and grasslands with scattered trees.
 Frequently found near rocky cliffs.

 Breeding and Nesting